go-compression/go-compression.github.io/site/algorithms/lzss.md

 Lempel-Ziv-Storer-Szymanski, which we'll refer to as LZSS, is a simple variation of the common [LZ77]({% link algorithms/lz.md %}) algorithm.
 It uses the same token concept with an offset and length to tell the decoder where to copy the text, except it only places the token when the token is shorter than the text it is replacing.

 The idea behind this is that it will never increase the size of a file by adding tokens everywhere for repeated letters.
-You can imagine that LZ77 would easily increase the file size if it simply encoded every repeated letter "e" or "i" as a token, which may take at least 5 bytes depending on the file and implementation.
+You can imagine that LZ77 would easily increase the file size if it simply encoded every repeated letter "e" or "i" as a token, which may take at least 5 bytes depending on the file and implementation instead of just 1 for LZSS.

 ## Implementing an Encoder